 The Splunk App for Azure installs onto a full Splunk instance or a universal forwarder that runs on Windows.
 The app connects to Windows Azure using HTTP Representational State Transfer (REST) calls, based on Azure storage name and key credentials you provide.

 If you install the Splunk App for Azure onto a forwarder, that forwarder sends Azure diagnostic data to the indexer you specify when you set up the forwarder.
-It does not host the app - you need a full instance of Splunk to do that.
-Be sure to read the Distributed Deployment Manual in the core Splunk platform documentation for details on how to plan your application.

 How to deploy the Splunk App for Azure